top of page

 Śrī Śrīmad Bhakti Prajñāna Keśava Gosvāmī Mahārāja

-[February 8, 2023 is the appearance day of Śrī Śrīmad Bhakti Prajñāna Keśava Gosvāmī Mahārāja in Vṛndāvana, India.
+[October 17, 2024 is the disappearance day of Śrī Śrīmad Bhakti Prajñāna Keśava Gosvāmī Mahārāja in Vṛndāvana, India.
 The following is an article about his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 EXTRAORDINARY INSTANCES OF AN EXTRAORDINARY PERSONALITY